Dimensions at a glance:

 depending on their size.
 This chicken coop, like every one we sell at My Pet Chicken, is NOT intended for full-time

 confinement.
-The run is convenient when you can't let your flock roam freely, but make sure your flock has several hours per day free-ranging or in a much larger run.
+Make sure your flock has several hours per day free-ranging or in a large run.

 Clean Breezes = No Sneezes